Unidata/thredds-performance-tests/README.md

 or else add a file to `tds/data` to be picked up by the `datasetScan`.
 - Add a new json file or append to the existing json configs in `tests/configs`, including an "id" and "name" for the test and what url will be hit.
 The test id should be unique.
 The JSON schema used to validate a test is located in `run.py`.
-Note that the response code is not currently checked in the tests but you can see if tests failed in the logs (`results.run.log`).
+Note that the response code is not currently checked in the tests but you can see if tests failed in the logs (`results/run.log`).

 ## TODO:
 - mount test data